The CMS Playbook: Five plays to nail multi-carrier delivery management

 With some time and resource investment needed up front, proving ROI and building a business case can be tricky.

-Some retailers are naturally averse to using third-party suppliers, particularly where past experiences have been negative.
-The CMS provider should always be aligned to retailer ambitions, with an innovative roadmap and the flexibility to tailor and support growth.
+Some retailers are naturally averse to using third-party suppliers.
+The CMS provider should always be aligned to retailer ambitions and should provide flexible configuration options and features that support growth whilst always being reliable.

 To get the most out of a new system, or even an existing one, we’ve put together some tips, tricks and tests that will help transform delivery ops into your secret weapon.